chrisant996/clink/docs/clink.md

 The last option is to use the Clink shortcut that the installer adds to Windows' start menu.
 This is in essence a shortcut to the command `cmd.exe /k clink inject`.

+# Upgrading from Clink v0.4.9

+The new Clink tries to be as backward compatible with Clink v0.4.9 as possible.
+However, in some cases upgrading may require a little bit of configuration work.

+- Some key binding sequences have changed; see [Key Bindings](#keybindings) for more information.
+- Match coloring is now done by Readline and is configured differently; see [Completion Colors](#completioncolors) for more information.
+- Settings and history should migrate automatically if the new `clink_settings` and `clink_history` files don't exist (deleting them will cause migration to happen again).
+To find the directory that contains these files, run `clink info` and look for the "state" line.
+- Script compatibility should be very good, but some scripts may still encounter problems.
+If you do encounter a compatibility problem you can look for an updated version of the script, update the script yourself, or visit the <a href="https://github.com/chrisant996/clink/issues">repo</a> and open an issue describing details about the compatibility problem.
+- Some settings have changed slightly, and there are many new settings.
+See [Configuring Clink](#configclink) for more information.

 # How Clink Works

 When running Clink via the methods above, Clink checks the parent process is supported and injects a DLL into it.
 The DLL then hooks the WriteConsole() and ReadConsole() Windows functions.
-The former is so that Clink can capture the current prompt, and the latter hook allows Clink to provide it's own Readline-powered command line editing.
+The former is so that Clink can capture the current prompt, and the latter hook allows Clink to provide its own Readline-powered command line editing.

 <a name="configclink"/>